-The Monitoring Officer will acknowledge receipt of the complaint within 5 working days of receiving it, and will keep complainants informed about the progress of their complaint.
+The Monitoring Officer will acknowledge receipt of the complaint and will notify the Member against whom the complaint is directed about the complaint within 5 working days of receiving it, and will keep both the complainant and the Member informed about the progress of the complaint.

-5 Initial Assessment
+5. Initial Assessment